Call Us!

 Written by

 That said, there are plenty of ways to save money on Valentine’s Day without coming off as an uncaring person.
-Personally, my husband and I have not spent very much on Valentine’s Day for several years now.
-Here’s how I do Valentine’s Day on a budget.
+Here’s how to do Valentine’s Day on a budget.

 Receiving flowers in the workplace on Valentine’s Day is a special experience, but it comes at a high cost.
 Special deliveries may seem like a romantic gesture, but they are often expensive and can cost over a hundred dollars – for flowers!
 Instead of hiring a flower delivery company to bring a bouquet to your loved one, hand-deliver it in person.
 Hand-delivering gives you a chance to purchase the flowers yourself and shop around to minimize your cost.